GooeyFlyer/conv_ae/README.md

 Run `python main.py`

-Anomalies are listed in *anomaly_stats.txt*

-Reconstructed graphs of both the training and anomaly detection split are saved in *images/plots/*

-Stats of the model, including loss in reconstructed data, are saved in *images/stats/*
+The _results/_ folder contains reconstruction plots, stats plots of the model, and a .csv file containing test data, reconstructed data, absolute and contribution errors, model loss, and anomaly status.